trek-view/basecamp/_posts/2021-12-24-gopro-fusion-fisheye-stitching-part-2.md

 * Fish-eye center (x,y): 779,742
 * Fish-eye radius (px): 761 (779-18)

+## A note on aperture changes

+I suspect all of the values reported above might change with the aperture setting.
+For example, in low light, the aperture will be wider than compared to very sunny conditions, perhaps leading to a larger fish-eye image.

-I'll show you why these values are important next week...
+I'll show you why these values and this aperture theory will be important to consider for stitching next week...